How Waterfall Enrichment Improves Data Accuracy: Real Numbers & Case Studies

 What most people get wrong about these numbers: they assume the accuracy gain comes from having 'more data.'
 It does not.
 It comes from having verified data.
 A waterfall that returns an unverified email from a third provider is not better than a verified miss.
 The best waterfall implementations include verification steps at each layer, so a result only passes through if it clears a validity check, not just if it exists.

-Case Study: How Pazcare Scaled Contact Enrichment 3.4x
+Case Study: How Pazcare Expanded Contact Enrichment with Bitscale

 Building a Waterfall That Actually Performs